inspektor-gadget/inspektor-gadget/docs/crds/gadgets/sigsnoop.md

 - failed: Trace only failed signal sending (default to false).
 - signal: Which particular signal to trace (default to all).
 - pid: Which particular pid to trace (default to all).
+- kill-only: Trace only signals sent by the kill syscall (default to false).

 ### Example CR